 Due to smog, it can be hard to see the city even from up there, which is why it might make more sense to visit at dusk or in the early evening when you'll benefit from the colorful lights below.

 There are plenty of bars and restaurants at the top of the mountain but expect to pay higher than normal prices due to the view.

 When I went with a British friend, Adam, we grabbed a beer at Bubba Gumps.

 5. Tian Tan Buddha on Lantau Island

-Located atop a mountain, near Po Lin Monastery on Lantau Island, the complex is accessed via an aerial gondola, which is conveniently accessible from the metro system.
+Located atop a mountain near Po Lin Monastery on Lantau Island, the complex is accessed via an aerial gondola, conveniently accessible from the metro system.

 Tian Tan Buddha is 34 meters tall, weighs 250 tons, and it's possible to walk right up to the base of it for a closer look.

 6. Chungking and Mirador Mansions